revbayes/revbayes/help/md/dnFossilizedBirthDeathRange.md

 ## description
 The fossilized birth death range process (FBDRP) describes the distribution of a matrix of species origination and extinction times under a model of asymmetric speciation and sampling of extinct species.
 ## details
 Fossil species are represented by a collection of fossil occurrences with uncertainty.
 Speciation, extinction and sampling rates may be time-homogeneous or piecewise time-heterogeneous.
 If time-heterogeneous rates are provided, then a vector of rate change time-points musts also be provided.
 If only a subset of fossil occurrences is provided for each species (e.g. only first and last occurrencces), then the remaining number of fossil samples may be marginalized by specifying `complete=FALSE`.
-Under the hood, the fossil data is augmented with oldest occurrence ages for each species, which must be sampled during MCMC using `mvResampleFBD`.
+Under the hood, the fossil data is augmented with oldest occurrence ages for each species, which must be sampled during MCMC using `mvResampleFBDR`.
 Setting `BDS` to true causes the model to assume complete lineage sampling i.e. using the Birth-Death with Rateshifts (BDS) model of Silvestro et al. (2019).
 ## authors
 Walker Pett
 ## see_also
 dnBirthDeathSamplingTreatment
-mvResampleFBD
+mvResampleFBDR
 ## example
 lambda ~ dnExp(10)
 mu ~ dnExp(10)